Mortoza-Morshed/Optima-IDP/docs/SYSTEM-DESIGN.md

 # System Design Overview

 ## Architecture
-Optima IDP follows a microservices-inspired architecture with a main backend API and a specialized recommendation service.
+Optima IDP follows a microservices-inspired architecture with a main backend API and a specialized recommendation service, designed to run in a local development environment.

 ### Components